mtpan/LASO/README.md

 ## Research Questions
 Here are several questions that I'm interested in asking
-- [ ] How prevalent are PLE in undergrad population?

 - [x] The correlation between anhedonia and PLE (any similarity between PLE and SZ)
 - [ ] The correlation between childhood trauma and PLE (possible indicators of PLE)
 - [ ] The correlation between school performance and PLE (how does it impact students)

-- [ ] Change in PLE and change in school performance, does it worsen overtime
+- [ ] If there is a change in PLE, does it worthen overtime?
+If it does, how does it affect school performance/global functioning?
-- [ ] Does perceived social support mediate the negative effect of PLE
+- [ ] Does perceived social support mediate/buffer the negative effect of PLE
 - [x] What items from the screening questions can predict a high CAPE score
 - [ ] What are the predictors that predict an elevated high CAPE score in the long run